ychen-stat-ml/ychen-stat-ml.github.io/_pages/index.md

 # 🔥 News

+- *2026.06*: One paper was accepted to UAI 2026!
+- *2026.05*: One journal paper was accepted to Communications Biology (CAS Q1 journal)!
+Congratulations to Prof. Jian-Dong Huang at HKUMed and Ye-Fan!
 - *2026.03*: One paper was accepted to IJCNN 2026!
 Congratulations to Jiaping's graduation!
 - *2026.02*: I am looking for self-motivated **Ph.D. students** to work with me on machine learning.
 Fellowships / salaries are provided to qualified candidates.
 Any interested applicants can directly send me your **CV** and a brief introduction to your **research interest** to "ychen.stat.ML@outlook.com".
 Please refer to the [Zhihu post](https://zhuanlan.zhihu.com/p/651070296) for more details.
 - *2026.01*: &nbsp;🎉🎉 One paper was accepted to ICASSP 2026 (a comprehensive conference focused on signal processing and its applications)!
 Congratulations to Prof. Yiming Xing at Tongji and Tianyi!